omoju/IntroCSExperiencePrediction/Readme.md

+# Gender Analytics
-# Identify Factors that Predict Intro CS Experience Based on Gender.
+## Identify Factors that Predict Intro CS Experience Based on Gender.
 ### A Supervised Learning Project.

-This work builds on previous research done in fulfillment of a Computer Science Education Ph.D., HipHopathy, A Socio-Curricular Study of Introductory Computer Science.
+This project adds a predictive model for understanding the dynamics of gender in intro CS at Berkeley for years 2014 through 2015.
+This work builds on previous research done in fulfillment of a Computer Science Education Ph.D., *HipHopathy, A Socio-Curricular Study of Introductory Computer Science*.

-A mixed-methods formative research was conducted that sought to answer the question, “What are the socio-curricular factors that lead historically underrepresented students to choose CS?”
+I did a mixed-methods formative research that answers the question, “What are the socio-curricular factors that lead historically underrepresented students to choose CS?”

-In answering the central research questions concerning this study, an in-depth examination of the UC Berkeley course titled *The Beauty and Joy of Computing* was presented benchmarked against the UC Berkeley course titled *The Structure and Interpretation of Computer Programs.*

-In the course of investigating these questions, the following data science projects were carried out:
+I did the following data science projects to answer the research question:
 - [investigatingWhyURMsChooseCS](https://github.com/omoju/investigatingWhyURMsChooseCS)
 - [analyzingInterviewText](https://github.com/omoju/AnalyzingInterviewText)
 - [hiphopathy](https://github.com/omoju/hiphopathy)

-In addition to the previous work done, this project adds a predictive model for understanding the dynamics of gender in intro CS at Berkeley for years 2014 through 2015.

 ## Analysis
 An analysis of this project can be found here [report/genderedCSExperience.pdf](report/genderedCSExperience.pdf)